A BRIEF HISTORY OF THE PARISH

 In 1984 St. Francis by the Sea Parish on the north end of Hilton Head Island was created.

 In 1998 a 63 acre site on Highway 278 for a new parish campus was purchased from Union Camp Corporation.
-Bishop David Thompson of Charleston decreed that the parish would receive a new name, St. Gregory the Great, when the new interim church is constructed and blessed.
+Bishop David Thompson of Charleston decreed that the parish would receive a new name, St. Gregory the Great.

 St. Gregory the Great Catholic Church was dedicated on September 3, 2000, the feast day of St. Gregory the Great.
 As a parish may have only one building as its church, St. Andrew is given the status of Chapel.

-In 2007 St. Andrew Chapel celebrated it's 75th anniversary and with grades pre-K thru 6th, St. Gregory the Great Catholic School is dedicated.
+In 2007 St. Andrew Chapel celebrated it's 75th anniversary and with grades Pre-K through 6th, St. Gregory the Great Catholic School is dedicated.

 1947-1966 The Reverend John A. Simonin